Sunday, August 11, 2024

 2. Create a second Word Document: Questions on Obama's Bin Laden Speech.
 For your "Question" document, this time you should answer the questions after the text below.
 You may copy the questions, but you do not have to.
 Answer in complete sentences with quotes (when appropriate) from the text as support for your responses (include the paragraph number in a parenthetical citation after any quoted text--see the tab at the top of this website for the correct format of citations.).
 Not all questions need quotes.
 You determine when a quote would be good support for your response.
 After the questions, create a subhead for a second section of this Word document: Vocabulary.
 Type any unknown words--at least five (with their definitions; include parts of speech).

-By now, you know the routine--printed out Word document for your binder at the beginning of class (you may be asked to turn the assignment in; otherwise, keep it in your binder) on the day the assignment is due.
-Word documents should also be on your laptop at beginning of class on the day the assignment is due.
-As usual, any assignment could be asked for at any time during the semester--a Canvas upload; printouts handed in.
+By now, you know the routine--print out the Word document for your binder at the beginning of class (you may be asked to turn the assignment in; otherwise, keep it in your binder) on the day the assignment is due.
+Word documents should also be on your laptop at the beginning of class on the day the assignment is due.
+As usual, any assignment could be asked for at any time during the semester.

 Always use proper MLA format.